CAT 2017 NEWS

 Ans.
-Don't think too much now, in this phase you just need to relax.
-Just enjoy and try to listen chill music, have a fun time with friends.
+Don't think too much, in this phase you just need to relax.
+Just enjoy and try to listen to chill music, have a fun time with friends.
 Don't take tension whatever the situation is, hope for the best, just believe in yourself and go for the best.
-Keep your mind away from tensions and fear.
+Keep your mind away from any kind of tension and fear.
 That's it.

 Ans.
-The interview was good for me thankfully, the interview process was consists of 4/5 rounds including GD, HR round, Director round, Technical round.
-So the college has decided to take 2 rounds of interview on that 1st day and fortunately I have successfully cracked the 1st round as well as the 2nd round also, then they asked me to come next day for remaining round which was director, technical rounds.
-After the whole interview process they told me we will call you back you can leave for the day.
-So the questions I have faced are like
+The interview was good for me thankfully, the interview process comprised 4 rounds including GD, HR round, Director round and Technical round.
+So the college decided to take 2 rounds of interview on the 1st day and fortunately, I successfully cracked the 1st round as well as the 2nd round too.Afterwards, they asked me to come next day for the remaining rounds which were the director and technical rounds.

 1. Tell me something about yourself briefly?